-Strong parentage with majority shareholding held by India's largest PSB - SBICPSL is a subsidiary of India's largest and oldest bank, i.e., SBI (SBI held a 69.34% stake in SBICPSL as on September 30, 2021).
+Strong parentage with India's largest PSB holding majority stake - SBICPSL is a subsidiary of India's largest and oldest PSB i.e. SBI (69.2% stake in SBICPSL as on December 31, 2021).
 The company hosts the credit card business of the parent.
-As the credit card business is a key product offering for the bank's customers, SBICPSL is strategically important for SBI.
-This is also reflected in the bank's track record of providing branding and capital support to the company.
-ICRA notes that SBICPSL shares strong management integration with the parent, with senior employees from the bank being deputed to senior positions at SBICPSL.
-The association with SBI has helped the company grow its business volumes by leveraging the parent's brand name, vast customer base and branch network.
-SBI continues to be the largest lender to SBICPSL with a track record of enhancements in the working capital lines, whenever required.
+As the credit card business is a key product offering to the bank's customers, SBICPSL is strategically important for SBI.
+This is also reflected in the bank's track record of providing branding and funding support to the company.
+Also, ICRA notes that SBICPSL shares strong management integration with the parent, with senior employees from the bank being deputed to senior positions at SBICPSL.
+The association with SBI has helped the company grow its business volumes by leveraging the parent's brand name and vast customer base and branch network.

+Also, SBI continues to be the largest lender to SBICPSL with a track record of enhancement in the working capital lines, whenever required.
 As on March 31, 2021, ~56% of the borrowings were from SBI.
-Though the company has been increasing its share of market instruments in the funding mix over the past few years, bank lines continued to account for majority (60%) of its borrowing base as on September 30, 2021, followed by debentures (34%) and commercial paper (6%).
-This augurs well for SBICPSL's borrowing and liquidity profile.
+Though the company has been increasing the share of market instruments in the funding mix over the past few years, bank lines continued to account for the majority 60% of the borrowing base as on December 31, 2021, followed by debentures (36%) and commercial paper (CP; 4%).
+This augurs well for the company's borrowing and liquidity profile.

-Track record of strong profitability with adequate buffer to absorb asset side shock caused by Covid-19 pandemic - Driven by high lending spreads, sizeable interchange and fee-based income, SBICPSL has consistently reported strong profitability, as reflected by the seven-year average (FY2015 to FY2021) RoA and RoE of about 4.4% and 28%, respectively.
-Amid the challenging operating environment since March 2020 and consequent impact on asset quality indicators, the credit cost increased significantly to 9.5% and 8.6% in FY2021 and H1 FY2022, respectively, (compared to seven-year average of about 4.4%).
-Nonetheless, SBICPSL enjoys strong capital and profitability buffers to absorb the asset side shock emanating from the Covid-19 induced disruption and other economic impact.
-Despite some moderation in its profitability due to lower revenues and higher credit costs, the same remained adequate with RoA and RoE of 4.5% and 19.5%, respectively, in H1 FY2022.
+Track record of strong profitability with adequate buffer to absorb asset-side shocks caused by the pandemic - Driven by high lending spreads, sizeable interchange and fee-based income, SBICPSL has consistently reported strong profitability, as reflected by the seven-year average (FY2015 to FY2021) RoA and RoE of 4.4% and 28%, respectively.
+Amid the challenging operating environment since March 2020 and its consequent impact on the asset quality indicators, the credit cost increased significantly to 8.1% and 8.0% in FY2021 and 9M FY2022, respectively (compared to seven-year average of 4.4%).
+Nonetheless, SBICPSL enjoys strong capital and profitability buffers to absorb the asset-side shocks emanating from Covid-19-induced disruptions and other economic impacts.
+Despite some moderation in its profitability due to lower revenues and higher credit costs, the same remained adequate with RoA and RoE of 4.5% and 20.2%, respectively, in 9M FY2022.